Living with smokers

 How can I cope with living with smokers?

-We all know passive smoking can damage your health, but if you’re living with a smoker it can be unavoidable.
-Your health concerns are completely legitimate, but it’s better for both parties if you don’t get hysterical about them.
+We all know passive smoking can damage your health, but if you’re living with smokers it can be unavoidable.
+Your health concerns are completely legitimate, but it’s better for both parties if you can keep your cool while you’re sorting things out.
 Make your worries clear, but avoid nagging incessantly as it can be counterproductive.

 Try to remember that smoking is an addictive and legal habit.
 Appreciating someone’s craving to smoke will help you be more understanding, so: